-- Swamp Darner-Epiaeschna heros (Fairly common spring migrant) - Black-tipped Darner-Aeshna tuberculifera (Uncommon resident) - Green-striped Darner-Aeshna verticalis (Rare migrant.
-The only record from The Spit comes from September 13, 2021, when a single specimen was photographed near the base of Peninsula A.) - Lance-tipped Darner-Aeshna constricta (Common resident throughout) - Shadow Darner-Aeshna umbrosa (Common resident.
+- Swamp Darner-Epiaeschna heros (Fairly common spring migrant) - Black-tipped Darner-Aeshna tuberculifera (Uncommon resident)

+- Green-striped Darner-Aeshna verticalis (Rare migrant.
+First recorded on September 13, 2021, when a single specimen was photographed near the base of Peninsula A. There is a second photo record from September 23, 2022, by the base of Peninsula B.) - Canada Darner-Aeshna canadensis (Uncommon migrant.
+One adult photographed on August 23, 2022 by D. Johnston.) - Lance-tipped Darner-Aeshna constricta (Common resident throughout) - Shadow Darner-Aeshna umbrosa (Common resident.
 Often seen hanging from the shrubs that border the path to Peninsula B.) - Common Green Darner-Anax junius (Very common resident and abundant migrant in the fall, when thousands congregate along the entire length of The Spit.)